Master of Music Education in Music Therapy

 Program of Study

-The Master of Music Education in Music Therapy (MME-MT) degree requires a minimum of 30 credit hours of graduate-level coursework, distributed into the categories listed below (thesis and non-thesis options are available).
-Selections must be approved by your academic advisor.
+The Master of Music Education degree in Music Therapy (MME-MT) degree requires a minimum of 30 credit hours of graduate-level coursework, distributed into the categories listed below (thesis and project options are available).
+Selections must be approved by your faculty advisor.
 A list of all course offerings can be found on the Schedule of Classes.

 Contact Information